brainhack-proceedings/template-old/report.md

   state: Quebec
   country: Canada

-abstract: Please write a brief summary of your project.
+summary: Please write a brief summary of your project.
 This section will appear on the webpage.

 url: http://github.com/repo_owner/repo_name